sigsum/sigsum/proposals/2024-11-vkey-conversion-tools.md

 ## Design questions

+### The `sigsum-key to-*` commands

+These are rather straight-forward, but a few design questions:

+Maybe `to-origin` is redundant, since the origin is what you get if you run `to-note-verifier` with default arguments, and cut at the first `+` sign.
+Or `to-hex` and prepend a fix string.
+Depends on what usecases we have for just outputting the origin line.
+Cost of implementing and documenting `to-origin`is rather small.

+Is it nice with a `-t type` option, or is it better with `--cosignature` or `--witness` (and `--log` being the default)?

+### The `sigsum-key from-note-verifier` command

-The `sigsum-key to-*` commands are rather straight-forward.
-While proper design is a bit more open for `sigsum-key from-note-verifier`.
+Here, the proper design is a bit more open.

-First question is the input, is it best to just take a file containing a note verifier on the command line?
-Should there be some kind of --input option?
+First question is the input, we can use -k for input (it still is a kind of key, even if in different format than what other commands expect).

 Or should we take the verifier (which is a plain string, not even any spaces) directly on the command line?

-This most basic conversion, to get the public key, will likely need to be extended, and we therefore should pay some extra attention to the interface.
+This most basic conversion, to get the public key, discards the other info included in the vkey string.
 Potential additional features:

 * Specify the expected key type (log or witness key), and fail if the key is of unexpected type.